ericthebell/ericthebell.github.io/about.md

 header: A little about me
 # permalink: /about
 home_section: true
 excerpt: Hello there!
-I'm Eric, a digital product and service designer who specializes in complex, behind-the-scenes challenges that span multiple user groups and internal teams.
+I'm Eric, a digital product and service designer who specializes in complex, behind-the-scenes challenges that span multiple user groups or internal teams.
 ---

 # {{ page.header }}

 **Hello there!** I'm Eric, a digital product and service designer who came out of library science.
-I'm a UX generalist who specializes in complex, behind-the-scenes challenges that span multiple user groups and internal teams.
+I'm a UX generalist who specializes in complex, behind-the-scenes challenges that span multiple user groups or internal teams.

 <!--more-->